bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/avatar.md

 <div class="lead mb-5">

-Avatars are a custom component, and are typically used to display a user profile as a picture, an icon, or short text. `<b-avatar>` provides several props for customizing its appearance such as color variant and roundness, and optionally supports acting as a button, link or ~~[router link](/docs/reference/router-links)~~.
+Avatars are a custom component, and are typically used to display a user profile as a picture, an icon, or short text. `<BAvatar>` provides several props for customizing its appearance such as color variant and roundness, and optionally supports acting as a button, link or ~~[router link](/docs/reference/router-links)~~.